Tax Deductions for Real Estate Agents

 Frequently asked questions

-The 2025 IRS business standard mileage rate is 70 cents per mile for business driving, like showings, client meetings, and trips to the office if you have a qualifying home office.
+The 2026 IRS business standard mileage rate is 72.5 cents per mile (up from 70 cents in 2025) for business driving, like showings, client meetings, and trips to the office if you have a qualifying home office.
 You can instead use the actual-expense method, but you must choose one method per vehicle per year and keep a mileage log either way.

 Can a real estate agent deduct commissions paid to other agents?

 Yes.
-Commissions, referral fees, and split payments to other agents are fully deductible on Schedule C. If you pay any non-corporate recipient 600 dollars or more in a year, you must also issue them a Form 1099-NEC.
+Commissions, referral fees, and split payments to other agents are fully deductible on Schedule C. If you pay any non-corporate recipient enough in a year (600 dollars for 2025 payments, rising to 2,000 dollars for payments made in 2026), you must also issue them a Form 1099-NEC.

 Do real estate agents qualify for the 20 percent QBI deduction?